wts-thomas/wts-property-functions/readme.txt

 == Changelog ==

+1.3.5 – 11-20-2025
+	•	Reduced number of properties processed from five to two in hopes to mitigate server timeout issues.

 1.3.4 – 11-20-2025
 	•	Reduced number of properties processed from ten to five in hopes to mitigate server timeout issues.